Welcome to Bangladesh

 Acceptable Electricity norm in Bangladesh is 220V 50Hz.
 You will get three types of electrical outlets in Bangladesh, the old British standard BS-546, the newer British standard BS-1363 and the European standard CEE-7/16 "Europlug".
 On a trip to Bangladesh, it is always advisable to pack all three adapters for your electric devices.

 The National currency of Bangladesh is the Bangladeshi Taka.
-One can found ATMs at most of the metropolitan regions in Bangladesh.
+One can find ATMs at most of the metropolitan regions in Bangladesh.
 Dutch Bangla Bank has the largest ATM network in Bangladesh.
 At these ATMs Mastercard and Visa credit/debit cards are accepted and recognized

 Tipping in Bangladesh is not compulsory, but is understood being as a humane to offer 5 -10% of the service as a token of appreciation to low wage earning serving persons as porters, drivers, restaurant and other staff.

 The recognized official language of Bangladesh is Modern Standard Bengali.
 It is very widely spoken across the Bangladesh by its 98 percent citizens.
 Other important language in Bangladesh is English prominently used across government offices, law, business, media and education.
-However, a good number of native languages are also famous in Bangladesh used by prominently by Chakma and Shantali.
-Urdu is used by Muslim migrants from India and Pakistan.
+However, a good number of native languages are also famous in Bangladesh used prominently by Chakma and Shantali.
+Urdu is used by Muslim migrants from India and Pakistan

 Tourist attractions of Bangladesh